Squaar/OrderSearcher/readme.txt

 There are no known errors, but the range and maximum absolute value of change from one value to the next almost always return 255 and 0 respectively.
 This is accurate though because almost any file will have a 0 and a 255 in it and two of the same number in a row somewhere.

+After the program prints the statistics for the file, you can choose to print a graph for any of the statistics that plots the history of the best value of the statistic.
+These graphs show how over time, the threads find better and better values as the plots on the graph approach the x axis.